Location: Lotte Arai Resort

 Kagura is easily accessible from Naeba, and even when other ski resorts in Joetsu don't get much snow, it snows so much that you wonder why it's only here.
 Also, in the Joetsu area, which is known for its heavy snow quality, Kagura gets relatively light snow

-, the side country (commonly known as Tashiro Otoshi) accessible by lift is a popular spot that attracts many freeskiers after snowfall.
-Kagura also has good access to the backcountry, with a dedicated gate leading from the summit lift.
-There are also many backcountry tours run by guide services, making it the perfect place to safely debut in the backcountry after some basic training on the ungroomed runs on the slopes.
+Additionally, the sidecountry accessible from the lift (commonly known as Tashirootoshi) is a popular spot that becomes bustling with freeskiers after snowfall.
+Kagura also offers good access to the backcountry, with a dedicated gate accessible from the top lift.
+Numerous backcountry tours are available through guide services, making it perfect for safely venturing into the backcountry after practicing the basics on the ungroomed slopes.

 basic information